 the technical and musical skills

-with ease, awareness, and enjoyment.
+to play with ease, awareness,

 "We first met Joyce when my son was starting fifth grade.
 He had started the oboe the previous year, but he was frustrated by the difficulty of the instrument and his lack of progress.
 Within weeks of working with Joyce, the difference was remarkable.
 Not only did he start to sound like he was playing the oboe, but he was motivated and enthusiastic about practicing.
 During the four years that he has studied with Joyce, he has shown enormous growth as a musician.
 Most importantly, he remains enthusiastic and is entirely self-motivated, practicing on his own each night.
 He has developed an understanding and a love of music that I know will be with him for life." — Joan B.

 This is a 90-minute workshop for band directors who are teaching young oboists in their band or starting oboe players in beginning wind classes.
 The oboe isn’t difficult – but it’s different.
 During the last 30 minutes I’ll be happy to work with one of your students.

 "Let's get ready for band" is a set of eight 30-minute recorder and music notation lessons for 3rd or 4th grade students who will be starting band instruments in the fall.

 I provide audition coaching — preparing scales, sight-reading, and the required audition pieces or etudes — for student musicians who are auditioning for regional, district, and all-state auditions.

 Do you have an old flute in the closet gathering dust?
 Do you wish that you had learned to play an instrument when you were young?
 Are you trying to help your children with their music studies but have no idea where to start?